Photo: Whale Watching at Sunset by Jodie Lowe

 Here you will get to learn all about the history of convicts as well as aboriginals.
 You will also be able to walk down a street of shops and take in a display of beautiful old clothes.

-Roto house is a splendidly protected late-Victorian weatherboard villa.
+Historic Roto House is a splendidly protected late-Victorian weatherboard villa.
 Surveyor John Flynn constructed it back in 1891 and it was occupied until 1979.

 A must-visit for animal lovers, here you can encounter koalas, monkeys, endangered snow leopards, crocodiles, kangaroos, wallabies and red pandas.
 You can even pat and photograph koalas three times per day.